Al-Mal-Yari/Al-Mal-Yari/README.md

 ### About Me:
 - 🏫 Studied Computer Engineering at the Polytechnic University of the Philippines
 - 🏢 Ex-Full Stack Web Developer Intern at the University of the Philippines Manila DRRM-H Program
-- 📊 Junior Data and Machine Learning Associate at Google Developer Groups on Campus — Polytechnic University of the Philippines
+- 📊 Ex-Junior Data and Machine Learning Associate at Google Developer Groups on Campus — Polytechnic University of the Philippines

 ---